MariusLombard-Platet/search_engine_assignment/README.md

 Vectorial Search
 ----------------

 A vectorial search can be virtually anything.
 Results are ranked by their similarity.
+See [docs/search.md](docs/search.md) for more details.

 Probabilistic search
 --------------------

 In the same way, a probabilistic query can be anything.
 Results are ranked by their RSV.
+See [docs/search.md](docs/search.md) for more details.